mendix/docs/content/en/docs/refguide/modeling/data/oql/oql-expression-syntax.md

 ### CAST

-The `CAST` function converts an expression to a specific data type.
+The `CAST` function converts an expression to a specified data type.

 #### Syntax
 The syntax is as follows: